unadlib/reactant/docs/state-action.md

 title: @state and @action
 ---

-Reactant provides `@state` for decorating the immutable shared state of React and `@action` for decorating the state mutation updates.
+Reactant provides `@state` for decorating the immutable shared state of React and `@action` for decorating the state mutation updates, It's based on [Redux](https://github.com/reduxjs/redux) and [Immer](https://github.com/immerjs/immer).

 ## `@state`